 \subsection{Boston housing data}

-The Boston housing data set \citep{harrison1978hedonic} is available in the R package (mlbench).
-It contains 506 census tracts of Boston from the 1970 census.
+The Boston housing data set \cite{harrison1978hedonic} contains 506 census tracts of Boston from the 1970 census.
 Each census tract represents one observation.
 Thus, there are 506 observations and 14 attributes in the dataset, where MEDV (the median value of owner-occupied homes) is the response variable.
-Following \cite {fan2005profile}, seven explanatory variables are considered: CRIM (per capita crime rate by town), RM (average number of rooms per dwelling), tax (full-value property-tax rate per USD 10,000), NOX (nitric oxides concentration in parts per 10 million), PTRATIO (pupil-teacher ratio by town), AGE (proportion of owner-occupied units built prior to 1940) and LSTAT (percentage of lower status of the population).
+Following \cite {fan2005profile}, seven explanatory variables are considered: CRIM (per capita crime rate by town), RM (average number of rooms per dwelling), TAX (full-value property-tax rate per USD 10,000), NOX (nitric oxides concentration in parts per 10 million), PTRATIO (pupil-teacher ratio by town), AGE (proportion of owner-occupied units built prior to 1940) and LSTAT (percentage of the lower status of the population).
 Since the value of the MEDV variable is censored at 50.0 (corresponding to a median price of \$50,000), we remove the 16 censored observations and use the remaining 490 observations for analysis.

 For preliminary analysis of nonlinear patterns, Figure \ref{boston_scater} shows the scatter plots of the response MEDV against each covariate with the red lines representing the fitted mean curves by using cubic B-splines.
 We observe that the MEDV value has a clear nonlinear changing pattern with these covariates.
-The MEDV value has an overall increasing pattern with RM, whereas it decreases as CRIM, NOX, PTRATIO, TAX and LSTAT increase.
+The MEDV value has an overall increasing pattern with RM, whereas it decreases as CRIM, NOX, PTRATIO, TAX, and LSTAT increase.
 The MEDV value starts decreasing slowly as AGE increases.
 However, when the AGE passes 60, it starts dropping dramatically.

-Next, we use our SDRN method with quadratic loss to fit a mean regression of this data, and compare it with LM, FNN, GBM, RF and GAM methods.
+Next, we use our SDRN method with quadratic loss to fit a mean regression of this data and compare it with LM, FNN, GBM, RF and GAM methods.
 Table \ref {compare_boston} shows the mean squared prediction error (MSPE) from the six methods.
 We observe that SDRN outperforms other methods with the smallest MSPE.
 The LM method has the largest MSPE, as it cannot capture the nonlinear relationships between MEDV and the covariates.
-GAM has the second largest MSPE due to its restrictive additive structure without allowing interaction effects.
-The coefficient of determination $R^{2}$ for SDRN is 0.953, while it is 0.743 for LM.
+GAM has the second-largest MSPE due to its restrictive additive structure without allowing interaction effects.